 - Had multiple surgeries, particularly in adolescence

-- A urinary catheter, which has rubber tip
+- A urinary catheter, which has a rubber tip

 - Allergy, asthma, or dermatitis

 - Food hypersensitivities to bananas, avocados, kiwis, or chestnuts